adamfdnb/course-mlzoomcamp2023/Capstone Project 1/README.md

 I performed the following EDA for this dataset:

 + Data loading: Loading data into the program for further analysis.
+  + In order to fill in the missing data, I have grouped the data with ph and the corresponding ranges according to the accepted standards
 + Analysis of missing values: Analysis of missing values in the data
+  + After completing the data, checked the covariance and correlation,
+  + Used box plots to determine outliers
+  + In the end, I created two datasets on which to conduct research.
+The second data set was cleaned of outliers
 + Variable distribution analysis: Analyzing the distribution of variables in the data, such as mean, median, standard deviation, etc.
 + Correlation analysis: Analyzing correlations between variables in the data to identify relationships between them.